 In completing this course successfully, you will become more confident in using a number of composing strategies; you’ll be able to respond effectively to the writing of others; you’ll recognize different rhetorical situations and production strategies.
 Generally speaking, at the end of this class, you’ll be better prepared to assess and respond to any composing task.

 Learning Outcomes for WRT 104

 Students in this course are expected to show evidence of progress towards the eleven learning outcomes listed below.
-They will be asked to reflect on at least six of these outcomes (three from each competency area) in their final course reflection.

 - Writing Effectively

 Upon completion of WRT 104, students will be able to: